Computer history - 2013

 Google Maps Engine Lite was released for Android devices in March 2013.

 The first gaming tablet was released by Razer, named the Razer Edge Pro, on March 1, 2013.
-It is a tablet computer designed for playing PC games, with the power and performance to do so.
-It featured an Intel Core i7 processor, 8 GB RAM, 256 GB SSD, NVidia GeForce GT 640M 2 GB video card, and a 10.1-inch display.
+It was a tablet computer designed for playing PC games, with the power and performance to do so.
+It featured an Intel Core i7 processor, 8 GB RAM, 256 GB SSD, NVIDIA GeForce GT 640M 2 GB video card, and a 10.1-inch display.

 Opera Next was announced on May 27, 2013, the browser would later be renamed to Opera beta.